Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Averages and error bars

 Hence, from Eqs.~\eqref{sigmafJ} and \eqref{fJ-f}, the variance in the jackknife estimates is given by

 which is just $1/(N-1)$ times $\sigma_f^2$, the estimate of the square of the error bar in $f(\overline{y}, \overline{z})$ given in Eq.~\eqref{sigma_f}.
 Hence

 Note that this is directly obtained from the jackknife estimates without having to put in the partial derivatives by hand.
-Note too that the $\sqrt{N-1}$ factor is in the \textit{numerator} whereas the factor of $\sqrt{N}$ in Eq.~\eqref{finalans} is in the \textit{denominator}.
-Intuitively the reason for this difference is that the jackknife estimates are very close since they would all be equal except that each one omits just one data point.
+Note too that the $\sqrt{N-1}$ factor is in the \textit{numerator} whereas the factor of $\sqrt{N-1}$ in Eq.~\eqref{finalans} is in the \textit{denominator}.
+Intuitively the reason for this difference is that the jackknife estimates are very close, much closer than the error in the means, since they would all be equal except that each one omits just one data point.

 If $N$ is very large, roundoff errors could become significant from having to subtract large, almost equal, numbers to get the error bar from the jackknife method.
 It is then advisable to group the $N$ data points into $N_\text{group}$ groups (or ``bins'') of data and take, as individual data points in the jackknife analysis, the average of the data in each group.
 The above results clearly go through with $N$ replaced by $N_\text{group}$.